-Published July 27, 2019 By Adam Lowenstein
+Published July 27, 2019, Authored by Dr. Adam Lowenstein

 A great case yesterday had some anatomic features that I thought worth showing.
 This gentleman was a firefighter who had an accident at work and following this developed debilitating migraines.
 For privacy purposes we will call him Frank here.
 Frank is from Denver, and as such he had seen several doctors including Denver neurologists who had tried to manage his pain with medications including triptans, though unsuccessfully.